Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Approves or disapproves the operator for all tokens of the caller.", "",
+    "Approves or disapproves the operator for all tokens of the caller.", "",
-    " On success a `ApprovalForAll` event is emitted.", "",
+    "On success a `ApprovalForAll` event is emitted.", "",
-    " # Errors",
+    "# Errors",
     "",
-    " Returns `SelfApprove` error if it is self approve."
+    "Returns `SelfApprove` error if it is self approve."
   ],
   "mutates": true,
   "name": [
-    "PSP30",
+    "PSP34",
     "set_approval_for_all"
   ],
   "payable": false,